Solutions

 Sourcing

-Wherever possible, alt protein producers can increase the creation of common-good co-benefits and the potential for closer allyship with the food transformation advocacy community by sourcing from environmentally friendly and socially just forms of agriculture.
-Where no viable options yet exist, the industry and its investors could increase co-benefits by investigating what is necessary to develop such a supply chain.
+To maximize co-benefits such as environmental and social resilience, alt protein producers can source from environmentally friendly and socially just agriculture, favoring domestic sourcing wherever possible.
 Alt protein producers can also create important positive signaling and transition support within the supply chains for key inputs by committing to longer-term purchase contracts for farmers transitioning away from producing farmed animals or their feed crops.
-Additional ways to maximize alt proteins’ co-benefit potential through sourcing and to better align the industry’s future path with food system transformation levers include focusing on ingredient streams that would otherwise support the conventional meat industry and considering alternatives to genetically modified alt protein ingredients where other viable options exist.
+Additional strategies include focusing on ingredient streams diverted from conventional meat supply chains, and considering alternatives to genetically modified alt protein ingredients whenever feasible.

 A diverse sourcing plan contributes meaningfully to small farm economic benefits, broadens opportunities for BIPOC farmer participation, keeps money in local economies, improves articulation with sustainable agriculture, and increases supply chain resilience.